Are you interested in joining a program where you can grow and learn to become a leader?

 Dorothy Goodwin Scholars will be creative self-starters who meet the following criteria:

-- Female students who are currently full-time undergraduate sophomores, juniors, or seniors at any school or college at the University of Hartford studying any academic discipline are eligible to apply.
+- Women* students who are currently full-time undergraduate sophomores, juniors, or seniors at any school or college at the University of Hartford studying any academic discipline are eligible to apply.

 - Be in good academic standing with a 3.0 ≥ overall GPA during the designated project period.

 - Develop and be able to implement an innovative scholarly research or creative project that will be explored in partnership with a University of Hartford faculty mentor (including adjunct faculty)

 - Applicants must participate in additional events throughout the academic year.